steveh127/UM-Micropython/WOPR/README.md

 singleton instance of WOPR.
 This simplifies accessing WOPR from both *web_link* and the *actions* class that links WOPR with web controls.
 Adding additional functionality should be fairly straigtforward, an obvious possibility is adding alarm or timer functions.
 It certainly be possible to simulate the original WOPR from the movie *War Games*.
-It is also possible, as some spare pins are broken out to connect to additional hardware such as sensors or motors.
+It is also possible, as some spare pins are broken out, to connect to additional hardware such as sensors or motors.
 This software could also act a framework to connect to different hardware - anything with LEDs, buttons and a display will need similiar functionality.
 The only board specific file is *board.py* which provides pin mappings for the RGB LEDS, buzzer and buttons.
 The I2C interface is common across the Unexpected Maker boards compatible with WOPR.